webuild-consortium/architecture/webuild-drafts/messaging-with-wallets.md

 ## Next steps for WP4

-For proper interoperable connectivity between WE BUILD consortium partners, WP4 needs to take some focused action towards a common eDelivery implementation.
+For proper interoperable connectivity between WE BUILD consortium partners, WP4 needs to undertake a coordinated effort towards a common eDelivery implementation.
 Below are suggested components that the WP4 groups can take into their tasks and deliverables.

 - **WP4 Architecture**
 	- Raise awareness at WP2/WP3 use cases and WP4 groups about the ability to include four-corner eDelivery models in their specifications.